 Nevada and West Virginia were monopolistic states in the past but switched to a competitive market system after their state fund experienced financial problems.
 Nevada opened its workers compensation market to private insurers in 1999.
 West Virginia followed in 2008.

 Monopolistic Versus Competitive Funds

-Many states operate workers compensation insurance funds but most of these are competitive enterprises that vie for business with private insurers.
-Some serve multiple purposes.
+Workers compensation insurance funds exist in many states but most are competitive enterprises that vie for business with private insurers.
+Some funds serve multiple purposes.
 For instance, the State Compensation Insurance Fund (of California) and the New York State Insurance Fund are competitive funds that also administer their state's assigned risk plan.

 Separate Policy Required